t-d-k/LibreCrypt/docs/getting_started.md

 ### Installation
 </A>

 Before DoxBox can be used, it must first be installed.
-You need to have administrator priveleges to install, after it will prompt you to reboot.
+You need to have administrator privileges to install, after it will prompt you to reboot.
-After rebooting te words 'test mode' appear on the Desktop.
+After rebooting the words 'test mode' appear on the Desktop.
 After it has been installed, run it the first time as administrator; this will install the drivers.

 After that, it may be run as a non-administrator.